 Stations Foster Student Ownership Of Work And Learning In The Classroom

 Finally, classroom stations put ownership of the learning back into students’ hands.
 They must take responsibility for their work, for completing it on time, and for doing their best to make sense of the material.
 When employed with exploration-style activities, stations ask students to do a bit of puzzling it out on their own, giving them a chance to stand (and work) on their own two feet.
 And actually, even with more traditional tasks, students are required to take a bit more responsibility — since you simply can’t be there for every student at every second.

 While students may (will!) resist these shifts at first, we know this will benefit them (and you!) in the long run.

 To ease the transition, I suggest starting with simple activities that have crystal clear instructions.
 You can also set up Support Stations or Cheat Sheets to reduce content-related frustration.
 Lastly, I highly recommend instituting a “Ask Three Before Me” rule.

 The more you can put on your students, the less you have on you.
 It’s every teachers dream to have their students engaged and motivated, working hard to understand the content and complete the learning task.
 Utilizing high-quality activities and classroom stations in your instructional routine can move you in that direction.

-Using classroom stations is a valuable instructional tool that every teacher can utilize.
+All in all, using classroom stations is a valuable instructional tool that every teacher can utilize.
 That’s not to say it is an easy practice to establish, though.
 To be effective, it requires a strong classroom management system, clear procedures, and positive student rapport.
+The vibes in your classrooom learning community are key in successfully navigating station-style work.
 It also requires a good understanding of the types of activities that lend themselves well to stations.
-I have found that it is well worth the challenges, though.
-Once established, classroom stations drastically reduce the work of the teacher by shifting it to the students.
-No longer is it the “one man (or woman) teacher show.”
-The students are responsible for the learning.
+While stations have their challenges, I have found their benefits far outweigh any hardships.